NIHR establishes a Race Equality Public Action Group

 The group is part of NIHR’s broader efforts to improve equality, diversity and inclusion in health and social care research.
 It reflects recognition, highlighted by the COVID-19 pandemic, that BAME communities most affected by ill-health are also among the most under-represented voices influencing the research agenda.

 The REPAG is an expert advisory group comprising public contributors, senior NIHR staff and members of the health and academic communities.
-It will be co-chaired by Professor Mala Rao, Senior Clinical Fellow at the Department of Primary Care and Public Health, Imperial College London, and Royston John, International CEO of the National Coalition-Building Institute.
+It will be co-chaired by founding member Fay Scott, Senior Public Involvement Manager at the NIHR Centre for Engagement and Dissemination, and Royston John, International CEO of the National Coalition-Building Institute.
 It will begin meeting this month.

 - Help NIHR to strengthen its understanding of race inequality in health and social care research